 - Bleed: It is recommended that you remove bitumen paint if you are going to paint over the surface with another type of paint.
 Otherwise, the bitumen paint may bleed through.

-If the conditions are quite cold, you may have difficulty applying bitumen paint as well, although that is true with most paints.
+If the conditions are quite cold, you may also have difficulty applying bitumen paint, although that is true with most paints.

 How to Apply Black Bituminous Paint?